JakeGWater/vpifg.com/_sources/index.rst.txt

    about
    resources

-The VPIFG is our technical reference for virtual production for smaller independent studios and individuals.
+The VPIFG intends to be a technical reference for virtual production for smaller independent studios and individuals.
-We primarily revolve around using Unreal Engine, but the guide is extensible enough that we can accommodate other production workflows as necessary.
+Primarily using [UnrealEngine]_, but extensible enough to accommodate as many production workflows as necessary.

 Organization
 ============